ThreeDeeJay/FFShifter/README.md

-Originally available at http://forum.rscnet.org/showthread.php?t=214673 (currently down with no known backup) Then mirrored at https://www.angelfire.com/nm/neogeoinserts/hshifter/h_shifter.htm Below is the original documentation (bear in mind some info may be outdated):
+Originally available at http://forum.rscnet.org/showthread.php?t=214673 (currently down with no known backup) Then mirrored at https://www.angelfire.com/nm/neogeoinserts/hshifter/h_shifter.htm

+Below is the markdown version of the [original documentation](https://github.com/ThreeDeeJay/FFShifter/blob/main/README.pdf) (bear in mind some info may be outdated):

 # FFShifter v1.0 BETA 0.